glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 Use of floating points is not allowed.

+### Combined Farms Optimization

+The implementation of the rewards simulation can be optimized by combining farms which have the exact same `first_week` and `weeks_alive` values.

 ### BigInt JSON Form

 By default, the input and output both use num-bigint's array form to encode